kayoub5/J2534-Sharp/README.md

 - Support for v5.00.  v5 J2534 support has been started, but I need more info to complete it.
 - Support for DrewTech API.
 Support has been included for undocumented DrewTech API calls

+## TODO's ##
+- Merge the namespaces to just 'J2534'.
+The namespace division seems to cause more clutter than it solves
+- Test the FivebaudInit and Fastinit methods.
+- Test with an actual v2.02 driver.
+- Finish the v5.00 implementation (can anyone send me the spec please??!!)

+This project is very active and still somewhat fluid.
+Breaking changes may occur and I wont apologize for them.

+## Feedback ##
+I want to hear from you if you have ideas or thoughts about this library.
+Anything from features to critiques are welcome.
+Also, I would love to know what kinds of things its being used for!

-## Usage ##
+## Traditional usage ##
 The traditional usage will use explicit filter definition and using disposables within using's'.

-## Traditional usage ##

 ```csharp
 using System;
 using System.Linq;